11andrew1991/design_patterns/Iterator/README.md

 ##  What is the Iterator Pattern
->   The Iterator pattern allows a client object to access the contents of a container in a sequential manner, without having any knowledgeabouttheinternalrepresentationofitscontents.
-Thetermcontainer,usedabove,cansimplybedeﬁnedasacollection of data or objects.
+>   The Iterator pattern allows a client object to access the contents of a container in a sequential manner, without having any knowledge about the internal representation of its contents.
+The term container, used above, can simply be deﬁned as a collection of data or objects.
 The objects within the container could in turn be collections, making it a collection of collections.

 >   The Iterator pattern enables a client object to traverse through this collection of objects (or the container) without having the container to reveal how the data is stored internally.
-To accomplish this, the Iterator pattern suggests that a Container object shouldbedesignedtoprovideapublicinterfaceintheformofanIteratorobjectfordifferentclientobjectstoaccessitscontents.
+To accomplish this, the Iterator pattern suggests that a Container object should be designed to provide a public interface in the form of an Iterator object for different client objects to access its contents.
 An Iterator object contains public methods to allow a client object to navigate through the list of objects within the container.

 <p align="center">